raspberrypilearning/catch-the-bus/en/step_6.md

 --- /task ---

 --- task ---
-**Test:** Click on the green flag to see the Scratch Cat walk too slowly and miss the bus!
+**Test:** Click on the green flag.
+The Scratch Cat will walk too slowly and miss the bus!

 --- /task ---